Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 # Step 2 - Add new resources

-You will now modify the template to deploy a machine learning service.
+You will now modify the template to deploy a Machine Learning service.
 In this step you will
 - Use resources that have dependencies on others, demonstrating how easy it is to reference resources created by modules
 - Add additional resources from your private Bicep registry and see how easy it can be to interact with it